Brian Glennie

-Brian "Blunt" Glennie (August 29, 1946 – February 7, 2020) was a Canadian professional ice hockey defenceman who played in the National Hockey League (NHL) from 1969 until 1979.
+Brian Glennie (August 29, 1946 – February 7, 2020) was a Canadian professional ice hockey defenceman who played in the National Hockey League (NHL) from 1969 until 1979.
 Glennie was a master of the hip-check.

 Amateur career

 Glennie was born in Toronto, Ontario.
 He had an outstanding junior career with the Toronto Marlboros of the Ontario Hockey Association, eventually captaining the team to the 1967 Memorial Cup.
 As a PeeWee he was coached by future Toronto Maple Leafs coach Roger Neilson.

-After junior Glennie joined the Canadian National Team program run by Father David Bauer for the 1967-68 season.
+After junior Glennie joined the Canadian National Team program run by Father David Bauer for the 1967–68 season.
 He was a member of the Canadian team in the 1968 Olympics at Grenoble, France which won the bronze medal.
 This tournament was also representative of the IIHF World Championship.

 Pro career

 As a pro Glennie went on to play 572 career NHL games, all but 18 with the Toronto Maple Leafs, scoring 14 goals and 100 assists for 114 points.
 Glennie, a defensive, hard-hitting defenceman was often paired with the offensively-skilled defencemen on the Leafs, such as Tim Horton, Börje Salming and more frequently former Marlboro teammate Jim McKenny.
 Glennie has described his playing style as "a standup guy who would take the guy out" and his partner would then "get the puck and start something happening."
 The Hockey News ranked Glennie #6 on their list of the best all-time body checkers.